Generic Name: pembrolizumab (PEM broe LIZ ue mab)

 symptoms of a kidney problem - urinating more or less than usual, pelvic pain, vomiting, swelling in your ankles or feet, pain or burning when you urinate, bloody or cloudy urine; or

-symptoms of liver problems - nausea, loss of appetite, upper stomach pain, jaundice (yellowing of the skin or eyes).
+liver problems - loss of appetite, upper stomach pain, easy bruising or bleeding, dark urine, clay-colored stools, jaundice (yellowing of the skin or eyes).

 Your cancer treatments may be delayed or permanently discontinued if you have certain side effects.